-While neither bank offers the best GIC rates in Canada, RBC’s rates are higher than TD’s rates for all terms.
+While neither bank offers the best GIC rates in Canada, both offer similar rates.

 Both banks also offer a variety of market-linked (also called index-linked) GICs, which are designed to track specific stock indices (such as the S&P/TSX 60 Index or S&P 500 Index) or certain sectors (such as banking and utilities).
 The potential for returns depends on the index the market tracks and the return is capped at a certain amount.
 But if the index doesn’t perform well, you won’t lose money and the guaranteed interest rate is nominal compared to regular GICs.

 TD offers four of this type of GICs while RBC offers five.
 The minimum investment at TD is $500 for RRSP, RRIF, or RESP accounts, and $1,000 for TFSA or non-registered accounts.
 At RBC, the minimum investment is $1,000 for all types of accounts.
 The terms for these types of GICs vary between two and five years.